Beware of... a Minimum Usage Fee?!

 Some retail electric providers don't charge a minimum usage fee, but charge a monthly base charge that may be reduced or waived when customers consume over a certain amount of kWh in a month.
 While this isn't labelled a minimum usage fee, it works in the exact same way.

 Minimum usage fees do not violate any rules set by the Public Utilities Commission, but they must be clearly indicated in the Electricity Facts Label.
-In March 2015, Rep. Sylvester Turner proposed a bill (HB 2254) that would discourage this practice of charging minimum usage fees by requiring more reporting by the PUC on the details of minimum usage fees and usage credits.
-As of June 2015, this bill was still in committee.
+In 2015, Rep. Sylvester Turner proposed a bill (HB 2254) to discourage this practice of charging minimum usage fees by requiring more reporting by the PUC on the details of minimum usage fees and usage credits.
+Unfortunately, this bill has since been "Left pending in committee" and is considered "dead".

 Why Do Retail Electric Providers Charge Them?